jbdamask/wkid-smaaht/README.md

 - Open .env_TEMPLATE and save as .env.
 Then set the values accordingly. ***IMPORTANT: The .gitignore file for this project specifies that the file ".env" be excluded from upload.
 But if you add your keys to the .env_TEMPLATE file and check in your code, your keys will be in your git repo!***

+- Set an environment variable so that W'kid Smaaht runs locally.
+    ```
+    export ENV=development
+    ```

 - Now run the app

     ```
-    python localsrc/localapp.py
+    python wkid_smaaht.py
     ```

-- If everything went well, you'll be able to call the app from Slack
+- If everything went well, you'll now be able to call the app from Slack

     <img src="images/wkid_smaaht_hi.png" alt="Allow" width="500"/>

 Did you make it here?
 Sweet.
-Go ahead and stop localapp.py by hitting Ctrl c and read on...or just keep asking it things; some responses are pretty funny.
+Go ahead and stop the app by hitting Ctrl c and read on...or just keep asking it things; some responses are pretty funny.

 ### Docker build and AWS configuration

 A production Slack application shouldn't run on your laptop, but it can run in a container in your AWS account.
 This section will walk you through creating a Docker image, publishing it to an AWS Elastic Container Registry (ECR) repository and running it as a serverless application that's always on.

+- Start Docker Desktop
 - Create your AWS Elastic Container Repository (ECR), your Docker image and push the image to your new repo

     ```